πŸ›Έ FREE SHIPPING OVER $99 πŸ›Έ 90-DAY GUARANTEE

 Is delta 8 THC legal in Oregon?

 As far as cannabis laws go, there are few states as friendly as Oregon.
-Shockingly, there’s currently a push to ban the sale of delta 8 THC within the state.
-Currently, delta 8 is held to the same limits as hemp-derived delta 9 THC, which is 0.3% of the total weight of the product.
+Shockingly, the state banned the sale of delta 8 THC within the state after lawmakers passed House Bill 3000.

 Pennsylvania